arh-eu/gds-python-sdk/README.md

 There is also a `callback` parameter, which will get called with the reply of the GDS.
 You can keep this `None`, in this scenario the response will be ignored.

-Since this is an asnychronous call, you should not forget to `await` this response!
+Since this is an asynchronous call, you should not forget to `await` this response!

 ```python